ioreshnikov/two-color-solitons/README.md

 ## Reproducing the results

 We have tried to make the result reproduction as straightforward as possible.
-All the actions necessary to build the paper from scratch are defined in the makefile at the root of the project.
+All the actions necessary to build the paper from scratch are defined in the Makefile at the root of the project.
 To run all the simulations and compile the draft of the paper you activate the environment from the root of the project

     $ . venv/bin/activate